WebOrigami/docs/src/content/language/scope.md

 {{ svg example }}
 </figure>

 This graph includes a formula `message = j`.
-Let's consider what scope will apply to that formula.

-Using the above definition for ancestor-children scope, we walk up the graph looking for all direct children of any direct ancestor.
+Let's consider the scope available to that formula.
+Using the above definition for ancestor-sibling scope, we walk up the graph looking for all siblings at each level.
 The scope will contain, in order:

 - e
 - g